 Step 2: Choose an Iowa Registered Agent

-You must appoint an Iowa registered agent when you register your corporation with the Secretary of State.
+You must appoint an Iowa registered agent when registering your corporation with the Secretary of State.

 - is 18 years or older

 - has a physical address in the state where business activity is conducted

 - is available (in person) during normal business hours

 Recommended: Northwest offers one year of free registered agent services with their corporation formation package ($29 + State Fees).

 Step 3: Hold an Organizational Meeting

 Before you officially file the Articles of Incorporation in Step 4, you will need to hold an organizational meeting to complete the following tasks:

 - Fill out and execute the Articles of Incorporation